Best broadband deals

 The deals highlighted below are the cheapest available if you want the most common type of broadband package – that is a standard speed one (up to 17Mbps) in which you also pay line rental to the same provider.
 All the packages mentioned include unlimited downloads.

-Best broadband providers - these deals may be cheap but that doesn't necessarily mean they're the best.
+Best broadband providers- these deals may be cheap but that doesn't necessarily mean they're the best.
 Read our in-depth broadband provider reviews before signing up for any deal.
-These contain everything you need to know, from our latest satisfaction survey ratings to lab reviews of the equipment they supply.All package and price information correct as of 6 July 2016.
-The prices we've listed include all standard charges so are higher - and more accurate - than those advertised by the providers.
+These contain everything you need to know, from our latest satisfaction survey ratings to lab reviews of the equipment they supply.All package and price information correct as of 10 October 2016.
+The prices we've listed include all standard charges so are higher - but more accurate - than those advertised by the providers.

 Cheapest broadband deals